nocomplexity/securitybydesign/introduction/basics.md

-Security by design is a **proven method** to develop products that are less vulnerable for cyber security threats.
+Security by Design is a **proven method** to develop products that are less vulnerable for cyber security threats.

 Consumers should have risk free products and are nowadays far more aware of digital threats.
 You are liable when severe security problems arise in your products.

-Security by design is not a product.
+Security by Design is not a product.
 Nor a simple straight through process.
-Security by design is a systems approach to do the right things from a cybersecurity perspective in every action performed when developing and producing a new product.
+Security by Design is a systems approach to do the right things from a cybersecurity perspective in every action performed when developing and producing a new product.
 So it is holistic, integral and embraces key principles of sytems thinking methods.

 ## What to protect?